By Bruce Barker, P.Ag.

 4 Canadian Fertilizer Institute Eastern Canada

-Saskatchewan guidelines for safe rates of seed-placed fertilizer are based on research conducted in Saskatchewan.
+Saskatchewan guidelines for safe seed-placed fertilizer rates are based on research conducted in Saskatchewan.
 For pulse growers, following local guidelines is recommended.
-The recommended rates for phosphorus fertilizer are based on a one-inch opener spread, nine-inch row spacing, and good to excellent soil moisture conditions (10 to 15 per cent seedbed utilization).
+The recommended rates for phosphorus fertilizer are based on a one-inch opener spread, a nine-inch row spacing, and good-to-excellent soil moisture conditions (10 to 15% seedbed utilization).

-To determine the rates of seed-placed fertilizer phosphorus for a fertilizer product such as 11-52-0, divide the actual rate of phosphorus by the percentage of phosphorus in the fertilizer (0.52) to get the pounds per acre rate of 11-52-0 fertilizer.
+To determine the seed-placed fertilizer phosphorus rate for a product such as 11-52-0, divide the actual phosphorus rate by the percentage of phosphorus in the fertilizer (0.52) to get the pounds per acre rate of 11-52-0.
 For example, 15 pounds of actual phosphorusdivided by 0.52 equals 29 pounds of 11-52-0 fertilizer.

 A seed-applied inoculant based on a naturally occurring fungus (Penicillium bilaii) that grows on plant roots and makes residual soil phosphorus more available is registered on peas, lentils, soybeans, dry beans, and chickpeas.
 When used on soils testing low or medium in phosphorus, accompanying fertilizer phosphate rates should not be reduced.
-On high to very high phosphorus testing soils, a phosphorus solubilizing inoculant may be used in place of the starter phosphate fertilizer.
+For soils with high to very high phosphorus levels, a phosphorus-solubilizing inoculant may be used in place of the starter phosphate fertilizer.
 However, these inoculants only allow the crop to access smaller amounts of phosphorus and should not be used to replace phosphorus fertilization programs.

 Seedbed Utilization